Noesis/UnrealPlugin/README.md

 * [Menu3D](https://github.com/Noesis/Tutorials/tree/master/Samples/Menu3D/UE4): This sample shows how to use `UserControl`s to implement a multi-panel game main menu.

+* [TicTacToe](https://github.com/Noesis/Tutorials/tree/master/Samples/TicTacToe/UE4): This sample shows how to use XAML and `Blueprint`s to implement the classic pen and paper game tic-tac-toe.

+* [Inventory](https://github.com/Noesis/Tutorials/tree/master/Samples/Inventory/UE4): This sample shows how to implement a drag and drop inventory system UI.

 * [ShooterGame](https://github.com/Noesis/UE4-ShooterGame): This sample replaces the UI from Epic's ShooterGame sample with NoesisGUI.
 Some changes were dome to the source code in order to expose data and functionality, but otherwise the UI is done completely in `Blueprint`.

 ## Requirements